 The single most import thing to 'have' is a safety consciousness, an attitude that is strictly oriented to safety.
 Research shows that most accidents do not occur during storms or rough weather.
 Rather, they happen when water is calm, conditions are fine and you are unworried about any problems.
 That's when everything goes sideways.
 Going overboard is not a slow, graceful process – it is sudden, unexpected and for many, a fatal experience.

-Personally, I have never seen a slow fire, especially one on a boat.
+Personally, I have never seen a slow fire on a boat.
 This was a 33-36 foot power vessel.
 The fire burnt fast and furious.
 The couple were lucky to get off in time.

 This attitude of awareness, preparedness or mindfulness is vital in ensuring your safety on the water.
 The Canadian Safe Boating Council with the participation of the Canadian Coast Guard and other Canadian marine groups has a superb set of free videos entitled Cold Water Boot Camp.
 If this doesn't clearly show the risk of dying in cold water, nothing will.